 Income Tax Rates

 Along the same lines as the Capital Gains rates, if the Bush Tax Provisions expire, ordinary income tax rates will also increase in 2013.
 This may make Roth Conversions, for one item, a special consideration in 2012.
 Again, we’ll want to pay close attention to what Congress is doing toward the end of the year.
-I wouldn’t expect for anything at all to happen before the Presidential election, so we won’t have a lot of time to act if the current rates are not to be extended.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+I wouldn’t expect for anything at all to happen before the Presidential election, so we won’t have a lot of time to act if the current rates are not to be extended.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.